tanomoracci/Hackaton-group-1/README.md

 />
 ```
 With the above you should be able to create an enter your own room called "testingroom".
 Open up two browser windows, and you'll be able to see yourself in it.

+## File structure
+Most of the file strucutre is there to support the video component.
+You should only need to focus on:
+- `src/pages`: To create your pages;
+- `src/components`: To create any components you need.
+You can ignore all the other ones that are there already;
+- `src/App.js`: If you need to update the Routing.